-Interest forms accepted with a priority deadline of September 10, 2018 and then on a rolling basis.
+Sign up forms are accepted with a priority deadline of January 11, 2019, a secondary deadline of January 18, 2019, and then on a rolling basis.

 DC STEM is a project-based science enrichment program for 3rd grade students at Nalle and Plummer Elementary Schools in DC’s Ward 7.
 The program began in January 2015 and aims to increase students’ interest in and engagement with STEM topics, expand students’ awareness of STEM careers, and improve students’ academic performance in science and math coursework.
 The program provides STEM tutoring, project-based engagement, field trips, college and career programming, and connections with GU STEM faculty and programs.

 GU Tutors with the DC STEM program are responsible for leading science, mathematics, engineering and technology explorations for up to four elementary school children in collaboration with a fellow Georgetown University student tutor.
 The curriculum is based off the Next Generation Science Standards (NGSS).
 This platform focuses on encouraging students to ask questions, plan investigations, analyze, model building, mathematical and computational thinking, and effectively communicate information/results.

 Tutors commit to tutor twice a week on a M/W and T/TH schedule.
 Each session requires roughly three hours, including van transportation to and from site.
 Tutors are matched with small groups based on the tutor’s experience, as well as program and community needs.
 No STEM background or prior teaching or tutoring experience is required.

 In addition to time spent at site, tutors are responsible for attending workshops on campus throughout the semester to better hone their tutoring/mentoring skills, as well as deepen their understanding of the social context in which the program operates.
 Given the benefits of a consistent mentoring relationship, tutors must commit to at least one full semester.